 Those banh mi are wonderful by the way.
 You can choose fillings from crispy fried tofu to char siu pork to soft shelled crab and much else besides.
 That’s far from all, though – both menus are quite extensive, and are likely to tempt you into repeat visits.

 You might get the coconut chicken curry on one dinner visit and just have to come back for the shaken beef next time.
 We also have to talk about the lobster tail XO sauce noodles.

 This is the most expensive thing on the menu, but we can confirm that it’s worth every last cent.

-There are also some great Vietnamese cocktails available in jugs, which is the icing on the cake if you’re dining with a group of friends.
+There are also some great Vietnamese cocktails available in jugs.
+What more could you want when dining with a group of friend?

 If you were able to deduce that this is a wine bar as well as a restaurant, then well done you!

-The food here is not all traditional Vietnamese but also includes some French-Vietnamese fare, like duck a l’orange, flavoured with an orange reduction but also chilli and spring onion.
+The food here is not all traditional Vietnamese but also includes some French-Vietnamese fare.
+For example, there’s duck a l’orange, flavoured with an orange reduction but also chilli and spring onion.

 There are also plenty of more Vietnamese options and the pork and lemongrass is simple and delicious.